 Parameters can be of different data types depending on the language we are using, such as numbers, strings, objects, or collections.

 Let’s see examples of how to define a function in different languages that receives parameters.
-For the example let’s create an addition function.
+For the example we are going to create a sum function.

 function add(a, b)

-Basically, we want a function that takes two numbers as parameters, calculates their sum, and then does something with them (the “something to do” we omit for the example, because what is important now are the parameters).
+Basically, we want a function that receives two numbers as parameters, calculates their sum, and then would do something with them (we omit the “something to do” for the example, because the important thing now are the parameters).

-It’s a very simple function, which probably doesn’t make much sense to define in a real program.
-But it helps us illustrate the syntax of parameters.
+It’s a very simple function, which probably wouldn’t even make sense to define in a real program.
+But it’s good for illustrating the syntax of parameters.

-Here is how an example would look in C, C++, C# or Java.
-In this case, the parameters are placed in parentheses in the function definition, separated by commas.
-Since it is a strongly typed language, it is necessary to specify the type of each parameter, which in our example is int
+This is how an example would be done in C, C++, C# or Java.
+In this case, the parameters are placed between parentheses in the function definition, separated by commas.
+Since it’s a strongly typed language, it’s necessary to specify the type of each parameter, which in our example is int.

 // Function definition